 Effective Fall 2008: Grand Rapids Community College (GRCC) requires all students to make satisfactory academic progress.
 Satisfactory academic progress is reviewed at the end of each semester/session of enrollment after a student has attempted at least 12 (cumulative) credit hours at GRCC.
-This policy applies to all credit students at GRCC regardless of degree status (personal interest, guest, early college, middle college, degree, etc.), program of study, and financial aid status (recipients and non-recipients).
+This policy applies to all students with credit bearing classes at GRCC regardless of degree status (personal interest, guest, early college, middle college, degree, etc.), program of study, and financial aid status (recipients and non-recipients).
 Students in specific programs (both academic and support programs) at GRCC and students receiving financial aid and/or veteran’s benefits must also meet the specific academic requirements that determine continuation for these programs.
 Students who fail to meet the standards for Academic Progress outlined below will be placed on Academic Probation or Suspension.
 Please note that students returning from Academic Suspension will be required to meet with an academic advisor prior to being able to register for classes.

 Once a GRCC student has attempted 12 credit hours, he/she must maintain a cumulative grade point average of not less than the following: